 The National Marine Manufacturers Association is the leading association representing the recreational boating industry in North America.
 NMMA member companies produce more than 80 percent of the boats, engines, trailers, accessories and gear used by boaters and anglers in the United States and Canada.
 The association is dedicated to industry growth through programs in public policy advocacy, market statistics and research, product quality assurance and promotion of the boating lifestyle.

-The National Marine Manufacturers Association reports that U.S. outboard engine wholesale shipments were up 6.5 percent in August for the NMMA’s control group of manufacturers, which represent 95 percent of the market.
+The National Marine Manufacturers Association reported that U.S. outboard engine wholesale shipments were up 4.9 percent in April on a rolling 12-month year-over-year basis.

 This year’s American Boating Congress, an event that brings together marine industry voices to advocate on behalf of the boating and fishing industries, open today and runs through Wednesday in Washington, D.C.

 Miami city officials and Miami International Boat Show organizers say a recent lawsuit will not upset plans to move the boat show to Miami Marine Stadium in 2016.

 Hands-On Skills Training by Discover Boating, which made its Palm Beach International Boat Show debut this year, is a program born during the recent recession that is evolving into an effective post-downturn sales tool.